cpparnell/youtube-chat/README.md

 Get YouTube video summaries, then chat about the video with a GPT.

+Video transcription is quite slow when running locally (as expected).

 Using GPT-4 and Whisper from OpenAI.

 ## Setup